QuentinRa/blog.quentinra.dev/operating-systems/windows/knowledge/index.md

 **Users** 🧑

 * `NT AUTHORITY\SYSTEM`: a built-in account used by the system to do internal tasks.
-It has the highest level of permissions.
+It has the highest level of permission.
 * `LocalSystem`: another built-in account, but with less privilege than SYSTEM and still more than Administrator.
 * `Administrator`: admin account to manage users, apps, groups, and system-wide settings...
 * `Standard User`: can use apps, can access their files...